Minister of Canadian Identity and Culture

+The minister of Canadian identity and culture (ministre de l'identité et de la culture canadiennes) is the minister of the Crown responsible for the Department of Canadian Heritage and Parks Canada.
+The minister is a member of the King's Privy Council for Canada and the Canadian Cabinet.

+Steven Guilbeault has been the minister of Canadian identity and culture since March 14, 2025; he previously held the role from 2019 to 2021.
+The minister is selected by the prime minister and appointed by the Crown.
+The role was created in 1996 as the minister of Canadian heritage (ministre du patrimoine canadien) to lead the government's culture, media, sports, and arts initiatives.
+In March 2025, the role was renamed as the minister of Canadian culture and identity, Parks Canada and Quebec lieutenant, and the portfolio assumed responsibility for Parks Canada.
+The simplified title was adopted in May 2025.

 History

-The position was created in 1996 to combine the posts of minister of multiculturalism and citizenship and minister of communications.
+The position was created in 1996 as the Minister of Canadian Heritage to combine the posts of minister of multiculturalism and citizenship and minister of communications.
 The "status of women" was merged from the minister responsible for the status of women in 2006.
 In 2008, the status of women portfolio was transferred to a minister of state.

 On August 16, 2013, the multiculturalism portfolio was assigned to Jason Kenney, who was appointed minister for multiculturalism in addition to his other portfolios.

 Those portfolios and responsibilities such as for the Canadian Race Relations Foundation, were returned to the heritage minister with the swearing in of the 29th Canadian Ministry in November 2015.
 The heritage minister also gained responsibility for the National Capital Commission, which was formerly under the senior Ottawa-area cabinet minister under the Harper government; and the Canadian secretary to the Queen, which was previously under the Privy Council Office.